Soundtrack with an LLM

 3. Search Music

 Call the search endpoint with the query generated by your LLM.
-You can refine results with mood, genre, and BPM filters.

 GET /v0/tracks/search